 - Sprinkle with rosemary, coarse salt, and freshly ground pepper.
 Finish with a light drizzle of the remaining olive oil on the surface of the dough.
 Allow the dough to rest and rise for 20 minutes.

 - After the dough has rested, place the cookie sheet on a rack near the center of the oven.
 Pour 1 cup of hot tap water into the broiler tray and quickly close the oven door.
 Bake for about 25 minutes or until the crust is medium brown.
-Cut into wedges and serve warm.
+If your bread doesn’t brown don’t fret.
+Place it under the broiler for a few minutes and it will brown quickly.
+Cut into wedges and serve warm as is or with butter or an olive oil and balsamic dipping sauce.

 It’s possible I did not follow the recipe exactly as after I added what I thought was 6 1/2 cups of flour, the dough seemed very runny.
 I added another cup.
 If your dough seems too runny, you may want to add more flour as well.